jamesisaac/react-native-background-task/README.md

 ### Android

-1. The linking of the package can be done automatically by running:
+1. The linking of the library can be done automatically by running:

   ```bash
   $ react-native link react-native-background-task